Policy Name: Student Conduct and Disciplinary Procedures ("The Code")

 G. Theft/Unauthorized Possession of Property

-1. a.)
-Attempted or actual theft of, property or services owned by any party
+a.
+Attempted theft of property or services owned by any party

 I. Violation of Law**